 Chronic fatigue syndrome is one of those conditions that stump the medical community.
 It can take years, not to mention a lot of money and frustration, to get an official diagnosis.
-A big part of the problem is that there is no one test that can tell you if you have chronic fatigue for certain.
+Part of the problem is that there is no single test that can determine if you have chronic fatigue.
 As a result, doctors want to rule out other conditions that cause extreme fatigue.
-We’re going to consider some of these conditions briefly, but we will then provide you with the hope that quality of life can be restored naturally if you do have chronic fatigue syndrome.
+We’re going to consider some of these conditions briefly.
+Also, we will provide you with the hope that quality of life can be restored naturally if you do have chronic fatigue syndrome.
 Here are some of the things that doctors may look for before you can get a diagnosis.

 Obstructive Sleep Apnea (OSA)

 Many chronic fatigue syndrome patients also have OSA, so if you get an obstructive sleep apnea diagnosis, it doesn’t rule out CFS.
 However, OSA can also cause extreme fatigue on its own.
 This condition involves pauses in breathing while a person sleeps.
 Your body wakes up temporarily over and over throughout the night to restore proper breathing.
 You won’t even remember waking up.
 Most people only undergo examinations for this condition when a mate or partner notices the sleep interruptions (they can be quite noisy).
 Proper OSA treatment can help you to sleep and reduce weariness.
 However, if you also have chronic fatigue syndrome, some of the fatigue will still remain, even if you sleep well at night.